ncsa/puppet-profile_additional_packages/README.md

 Data type: `Hash`

-Hash of (yumrepo configs) to create
+Hash of (packages configs) to create
 Hash key will be used as the yumrepo 'resource_title' Hash value must be a Hash of valid yumrepo attributes If 'ensure' is not provided, it will default to 'present'